-Except for Virgin and Hilantagaan islands, the top attractions in Bantayan are mostly concentrated in Santa Fe and are just 10-15 minutes away from each other.
+Except for Virgin and Hilantagaan islands, Bantayan Island top attractions and things to do are mostly concentrated in Santa Fe and are just 10-15 minutes away from each other.
 If you can ride a motorbike or a bicycle, better get one to save money.
 Motorbikes and bicycles can be rented along the high way of Santa Fe for P200-300 and P100-150 respectively in regular days.

-If you prefer to go on an arranged land tour and island hopping in Bantayan, contact Nestor at +63 922 376 3841 or Duke Rio at + 63 956 934 2846 (P2,500 per person with accommodation).
+If you prefer to go on an arranged land tour and island hopping in Bantayan, contact Nestor at +63 922 376 3841.
 If you would like to look for more tour operators, go to the beach area of Kota and Marlin.

 Here are the regular tour package rates good for 4-5 persons:

 Island hopping (Virgin and Hilantagaan islands only) – P800, including Malapascua island P2,000